Human Biochemistry (6518.5)

 - Achieve a mark of at least 45% at the end-of-semester final assessment; and

 - Achieve a final aggregate mark of 50% or higher.

 Please note: group submissions of assessment items, or assessment items containing plagiarised material will not be marked and will receive a mark of zero (0).
 The unit convener reserves the right to question students orally on any of their submitted work.

-Feedback on all assessment items will be provided via Virtual Room or Face -to-face (depending on Covid-19 pandemic situation) in a timely and constructive manner.
+Feedback on all assessment items will be provided via Virtual Room or Face -to-face in a timely and constructive manner.